gaezvr/Spotify-Premium-Mobile-Full-User-Script/README.md

 3. Once Installed, open the Installed Extension Page, and Create A Brand New Script From Scratch.

-4. Copy Paste The Whole Raw Script On Your Brand New Script, Click On Save & Close and Voilà !
+4. Copy Paste The Whole Raw Script (Named By UserScript.js On This Repo) On Your Brand New Script, Click On Save & Close and Voilà !

 Feel Free To Enjoy And Share This Link With Friends, There's Nothing More You Should Do!